-ARTICLE II - MEMBERSHIP FEE
+ARTICLE VI - MEMBERSHIP FEE

 The regular fee of the Association for membership shall be reviewed on an annual basis by the Executive Board and any adjustments be subject to board majority vote.
 The fee shall be payable in advance dating from January first of each year.
-Should a member's fee be thirty (30) days overdue, a second notice shall be sent by the Treasurer.
-If not paid within thirty (30) days thereafter, the member shall be dropped from the membership, subject to approval of the Executive Board.
-In the case of organizational membership, each participating individual beyond the official representative shall also pay the annual fee.
+Should a member's fee be thirty (30) days overdue, a second notice shall be sent by the membership chairperson.

-ARTICLE III - DISBURSEMENTS
+ARTICLE VII - DISBURSEMENTS

-Each member of the Executive Board

-In the event of dissolvation of the organization, any unencumbered funds remaining in the accounts of the organization will be donated to a non-profit educational organization or transferred to the National Office of NIGP.
+The President, Vice President and Treasurer shall sign the bank authorization form and be provided with a bank card for the account for payment of Association related expenditures.
+In the event of dissolution of the organization, any unencumbered funds remaining in the accounts of the organization will be donated to a non-profit educational organization or transferred to the National Office of NIGP.

-ARTICLE IV - MEETINGS
+ARTICLE VIII - MEETINGS